 Unsafe or poorly maintained and operated transport vehicles pose a greater risk of accident and injury.
-Poor maintenance and resulting break downs can also place added stress on parties in the COR in relation to other COR compliance elements, such as mass (taking increased loads on subsequent journeys to make up for journeys cancelled due to mechanical breakdown) or fatigue and speed (seeking to 'make up' for journeys lost due to mechanical breakdown).
+Poor maintenance and resulting break downs can also place added stress on parties in the CoR relating to CoR compliance elements, such as mass (taking increased loads on subsequent journeys to make up for journeys cancelled due to mechanical breakdown) or fatigue and speed (seeking to 'make up' for journeys lost due to mechanical breakdown).

-The maintenance and road worthiness requirements are set out in COR law and every load leaving our Company or working on behalf of our Company must comply.
+The maintenance and road worthiness requirements are set out in CoR law and every load leaving our Company or working on behalf of our Company must comply.
 Internal procedures are available outlining how this applies to our Company (under development).